CartoDB/Windshaft/README.md

 Windshaft web map tiler
 =======================

-* RESTful Node.js based webmercator map tiler for PostGIS, wrapping Express, Mapnik & tilelive-mapnik
+A Node.js based webmercator map tile server for PostGIS with Carto map styling API.

 * Pluggable routing to provide customisable tile API URL endpoints
 * Can render all table data, or data restricted by SQL query
 * Focussed on high speed generated tiles for single layers.
 No multi layer or composite support yet.
 * Generates image and UTFGrid tiles
 * Accepts, stores, serves, and applys map styles written in the Carto markup language (same markup as Mapbox Tilemill)
 * Accepts, stores and serves Infowindow information per map layer
+* limited caching, focus on handling concurrent renders

 Dependencies